samsimon-github/m2pi.ca/content/authors/C614/_index.md

 tags:
 - '2021'
 ---
-I am a research fellow at University of Manitoba passionate about Graph alghorithms, Data Science and Python.
+I am a research fellow at University of Manitoba, passionate about Graph alghorithms, Data Science and Python.